meilisearch/documentation/learn/core_concepts/indexes.md

 ### Synonyms

 Your dataset may contain words with similar meanings.
 For these, you can define a list of synonyms: words that will be treated as the same or similar for search purposes.
-Words set as synonyms won't always return the same results due to factors like allowed typos and splitting the word.
+Words set as synonyms won't always return the same results due to factors like typos and splitting the query.

 Since synonyms are defined for a given index, they won't apply to any other index on the same Meilisearch instance.
 You can create your list of synonyms using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update synonyms endpoint](/reference/api/synonyms.md#update-synonyms).